kubernetes-sigs/kueue/keps/1618-optional-gc-of-workloads/README.md

 and make progress.
 -->

-- Support the deletion/expiration of any kueue-authored Kubernetes object other than finished Workloads.
+- Support the deletion/expiration of any Kueue-authored Kubernetes object other than finished Workloads.

 ## Proposal